Diabetes and the Foods You Eat

 Here are some basic guidelines:

-- Follow the meal plan set with your health care provider.
+- Follow the meal plan set with your dietitian.

 - Eat a variety of foods every day to get all the nutrients you need.

 - Eat only the amount of food in your meal plan.
 Eat about the same amount of food each day.